-Master's/Specialist en route to doctoral degree
+Master's en route to doctoral degree

-In some circumstances, students currently enrolled in a doctoral program may wish to concurrently pursue a master's degree or a specialist (Ed.S.) degree in either the same field as their doctoral program or in a different field.
+In some circumstances, students currently enrolled in a doctoral program may wish to concurrently pursue a master's degree in either the same field as their doctoral program or in a different field.

-Students may pursue a master's degree or specialist degree en route to a doctoral degree while continuing to make adequate progress toward their doctoral degree, as determined by the expectations established by the student and their doctoral advisor.
+Students may pursue a master's degree en route to a doctoral degree while continuing to make adequate progress toward their doctoral degree, as determined by the expectations established by the student and their doctoral advisor.
 Failure to make adequate progress toward the doctoral degree will endanger the student's enrollment in the doctoral program.

-At the discretion of a student's doctoral advisory committee, coursework required for an en route master's degree or specialist degree may also be used to satisfy the doctoral degree coursework requirement, partially or fully.
-The minimum credit hours typically required for the doctoral degree (30 credit hours) may be reduced by 6 credit hours for students pursuing an en route master's degree or specialist degree.
-This is accomplished by double-counting a maximum of 6-credit hours towards both the master's/specialist and doctoral total credit hour requirements.
-The result will be a 30-credit hour masters or specialist degree and a minimum 24 unique credits towards the doctoral degree.
+At the discretion of a student's doctoral advisory committee, coursework required for an en route master's degree may also be used to satisfy the doctoral degree coursework requirement, partially or fully.
+The minimum credit hours typically required for the doctoral degree (30 credit hours) may be reduced by 6 credit hours for students pursuing an en route master's degree.
+This is accomplished by double-counting a maximum of 6-credit hours towards both the master's and doctoral total credit hour requirements.
+The result will be a 30-credit hour masters and a minimum 24 unique credits towards the doctoral degree.